Jershred/Convection-conduction-problem-1D-2D-Finite-Elements/README.md

 ## Project
 ### Introduction
-The aim of this project is to
+The aim of this project is to use the finite element theory with linear and quadratic elements in 1D and 2D to solve a thermal problem involving the convection / conduction of a fin using the Python language.